menu

 Overview

 Harrison is a tiny city located in the state of Idaho.
 With a population of 229 people and just one neighborhood, Harrison is the 135th largest community in Idaho.
-Harrison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Harrison has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Harrison home prices are not only among the most expensive in Idaho, but Harrison real estate also consistently ranks among the most expensive in America.